bluedevyy/Roblox-Product-Hub-System-OpenSource/README.md

 then after that put your bot token in the string called: TOKEN = "YourToken" then after you have done that put your MongoDB URL in the string called: MONGOURI = "YourMongoURL"

+NOTE Do That In main.py near the imports